LBPH: Available Materials and Equipment

 Described Videos / DVDs:

 Described videos / DVDs are available by request only.
 Please contact the Kent District LBPH for more information.
-Click here to see a list of available titles or contact the library to receive this list by mail.
+View the list of available titles in PDF or Braille Ready Format or contact the library to receive this list by mail.

 Several magazines are available to LBPH patrons in large print, Braille, and audio format.
 To request magazines, print, fill out, and return the Magazine Request Form to the KDL LBPH or contact the library to have a form mailed.